 Commencing on or about May 15, 2024, The Issuer intends to offer Charitable Gift Annuities (CGA), a contract between the donor and the Issuer.
 Under these CGA agreements, in return for the transfer of cash, cash equivalents, or securities, the Issuer will pay to the donor a fixed annuity payment to one or two donors (annuitants) for their lifetime(s).
 At the termination of the contract, any remainder is distributed to a qualified charity of the donor's choosing.
-The contributed property is given irrevocably and becomes an asset of the Issuer, which the Issuer will use to make loans, invest in accordance with our investment policies, or otherwise fund the Issuer's general operations.
-The Issuer expects to record a liability corresponding to these CGAs representing the actuarial liability to the CGA annuitants and the amount due to the remainder beneficiary other than the Issuer.
+The contributed property is given irrevocably and becomes an asset of the Issuer, which we use to make loans, invest in accordance with our investment policies, or otherwise fund our general operations.
+WI expects to record a liability corresponding to these CGAs representing the actuarial liability to the CGA annuitants and the amount due to the remainder beneficiary other than the Issuer.
 The Issuer intends to offer Immediate, Deferred and Flexible CGAs.
 As of December 31, 2023, the Issuer was not party to any CGA and had no annuity funds or payment obligations.